steveshogren/hugo-blog/content/post/refactoring-not-free.md

 +++
-title = "refactoring not free"
-Categories = ["Meta Game"]
+title = "Sorry, but Refactorings Are Not Free (Technical Debt Interest)" Categories = ["Meta Game"]
 Tags = []
 +++